Guide to Fruits and Vegetables that Grow in Shade

 That fits for your yard, and your style!

-Start with leafy greens when gardening in partial shade.
+Start with greens when gardening in partial shade.

-(And with a bit of shade, leaves are often bigger!)
+(And with a bit of shade, leaves are often bigger and more tender!)

-Many of the crops we grow as leafy greens (e.g. arugula, lettuce, and spinach) have a short life cycle that's less that the length of the growing season.
+Many of the greens crops (e.g. arugula, lettuce, and spinach) have a short life cycle that's less that the length of the growing season.
 And that means that at some point they give up making tender leaves, and send up a flower stalk.
 (This is called "bolting.")

 Bolting happens more quickly in hot, sunny locations.
 By growing leafy green crops in partial shade during intense summer heat, they'll bolt more slowly, and make tender leaves for longer time.